 The original Complaint charges Heartland and certain of the Company's executive officers with violations of federal securities laws.
-Heartland together with its subsidiaries, provides bank card payment processing services to more than 250,000 merchants and businesses nationwide.
-Specifically, the Complaint alleges that throughout the Class Period defendants made false and/or misleading statements, and failed to disclose material adverse facts about the Company's business, operations and prospects.
-Specifically, defendants misrepresented or failed to disclose: (1) that the Company’s safety and security measures designed to protect consumers’ financial records and data from security breaches were inadequate and ineffective; (2) that the Company’s payment processing system had been infected with malware as early as May 2008; (3) that defendants were made aware of a potential breach of Heartland’s payment processing network; (4) that, as a result of the above, the Company faced liabilities associated with the breach and increasing costs associated with implementing appropriate security measures; (5) that, as a result of the foregoing, the Company was at risk of losing customers; and (6) that the Company lacked adequate internal controls.
+The Complaint alleges that throughout the Class Period, Defendants made false and/or misleading statements, and failed to disclose material adverse facts about the Company's business, operations and prospects.
+Specifically, Defendants misrepresented or failed to disclose: (1) that the Company’s safety and security measures designed to protect consumers’ financial records and data from security breaches were inadequate and ineffective; (2) that the Company’s payment processing system had been infected with malware as early as May 2008; (3) that Defendants were made aware of a potential breach of Heartland’s payment processing network; (4) that, as a result of the above, the Company faced liabilities associated with the breach and increasing costs associated with implementing appropriate security measures; (5) that, as a result of the foregoing, the Company was at risk of losing customers; and (6) that the Company lacked adequate internal controls.

 On January 20, 2009, Heartland revealed that the Company’s payment processing network had been breached by malicious software, exposing tens of millions of debit cardholders to fraud.
 As consumers used their debit cards, so-called “sniffer software” had been capturing, among other things, card numbers, expiration dates and cardholder names.
 According to an article published that same day in The New York Times, the breach occurred as early as May 2008.